Types of fossils and ways of formation, Cast types, Mold & Petrified fossils

 Fossils are the traces and the remains of the living organisms which are preserved in the sedimentary rocks, The traces of once old living organisms indicate their activity during their life and the remains are the traces that indicate the remains of once old living organisms after death.

 Types of fossils and ways of formation

 The fossils are classified according to the way of formation into several types which are the fossil of the complete body, The cast, the mold, and the petrified fossils.

 The fossil of complete body

 It keeps the whole shape and all the details, It is a type of fossil which was formed as a result of the rapid burying of the organism as soon as it died in a medium that preserves it from the decomposition as the snow and the amber.

 The amber is the solidified resinous matter which was secreted by the pine trees in the old geologic ages, The mammoth was extinct by the snow avalanche that occurred in Siberia 25000 years ago, The mammoth fossil and the amber fossils are examples of the complete body fossil.

 The cast types

 There are the hollow cast and the solid cast.
-The hollow cast as the face mask that has the same external details of the face.
+The hollow cast is the face mask that has the same external details of the face.
 The solid cast is the pieces of ice that have the same internal details of the ice cast.

 The solid cast is the replica of the internal details of a skeleton of once an old living organism, The ammonites fossil, the nummulites fossil, and the trilobite fossil are examples of the solid cast fossils.

-The mold is the replica of the external details of a skeleton of once an old living organisms leaving them in the sedimentary rocks after death, The mold of ferns, and the fish mold are from the examples of the mold fossils.
+The mold is the replica of the external details of a skeleton of once an old living organism leaving them in the sedimentary rocks after death, The mold of ferns, and the fish mold are examples of mold fossils.